kimfairhurst/TradeAnalysis/README.md

 Stores data within a TreeMap for easy access, automatic sorting, and assurance of uniqueness across entries.
 Outputs to a "output.csv" with the format: <symbol>,<MaxTimeGap>,<Volume>,<WeightedAveragePrice>,<MaxPrice>

-CVSDiff - Given two .csv files formatted in the same way, compares the values (column-by-column and row-by-row), outputting a println statement whether or not there is a difference in values anywhere within the file.
+CVSDiff.java - Given two .csv files formatted in the same way, compares the values (column-by-column and row-by-row), outputting a println statement whether or not there is a difference in values anywhere within the file.